I am a senior citizen that is interested in travel and in casinos and in horse racing.

 We left home on a Wednesday morning reasonably early so that we could make an out of the way stop going to the casino.
 We planned to explore the John Dillinger Museum in Crown Point, Indiana, on the way.
-We got there and in spite of a time mixup, spent a couple hours at the museum.
-I wrote a report about it.
-The report is located on Hubpages.
+In spite of a time mixup, we spent a couple of hours at the museum.

-We got to Rising Sun about 5 PM.
+We got to Rising Sun at about 5 p.m.
 It's laid out so that the main hotel and the casino are on the river side of the complex.
 A new facility - The Lodge - is on the opposite side.
-There's perhaps 400 yards between the two buildings.
+There are perhaps 400 yards between the two buildings.
 A shuttle runs constantly between the two.